HarryNash/learn-a-script/README.md

 - Add nice icon
 - Add nice title
 - Stop 1password
+- Deploy it
+- Add link to my Linktree at the bottom

 # Things this should have

-- Add link to my Linktree at the bottom
 - Stop showing first pass accuracy after you've restarted
 - Pop up the percentage correctness along with the gif
 - Add button to load in a sample script (king icon) "A horse!
 A horse!
 My kingdom for a horse!" (this is convenient for testing it on a phone)